 Welcome to Memory Keepers

 The Memory Keepers Medical Discovery Team is focused on collaborative research to improve dementia outcomes in Indigenous and rural communities.
 Led by Dr. Kristen Jacklin, the team will work to preserve brain health through collaborative, community-based research with rural and Indigenous partners.
 The origin of the name,” Memory Keepers” Medical Discovery Team is significant.
 In many American Indian cultures, respected adults and elders of the tribe are responsible for preserving sacred medicine bundles, songs, and stories.
-By prevention and aggressive management of diabetes, the risk of vascular, Alzheimer’s, and other dementias can be reduced.
 In this spirit, the research to preserve brain health will enable American Indian communities to continue to benefit from the wisdom of their adults and elders far into the future.

 Advancing the boundaries of health equity research to create innovative interventions to support healthy aging in Indigenous and Rural populations.